Vili people: The decline of the Kingdom of Loango

-The end of the nineteenth century marked the beginning of the decadence of the Kingdom of Loango.
-The latter suffered the collateral damage of the rivalry of Europeans in Central Africa, notably between the ship Ensign Pierre Savorgnan de Brazza and the explorer Henry Morton Stanley.
-To ensure the unilateral control of the sea front of the Congo and Gabon, France imposes treaties on the traditional authorities.
+The end of the nineteenth century marked the beginning of the decline of the Kingdom of Loango.
+The latter suffered from the collateral damage of the rivalry of Europeans in Central Africa, notably between Pierre Savorgnan de Brazza and the explorer Henry Morton Stanley.
+To ensure the unilateral control of the sea front of the Congo and Gabon, France imposed treaties on the traditional authorities.